 - Light on advanced features

-ExpressVPN doesn’t struggle in China like some of its competitors.
-Having tested it, we can say it’s a reliable VPN to use in China without special tweaks.
-We love the obfuscation that comes with every connection.
+ExpressVPN doesn’t struggle in China.
+Having tested it, we can say it’s the best VPN for China that works without special tweaks.
+Obfuscation masks every connection.
 This means you can pick any server and go with it, and the VPN will automatically apply it.
+Plus, this VPN doesn’t store any logs and has several audits from KPMG (the last time was in 2025).
+As one of the leading VPN in China, it uses AES-256-bit encryption, a kill switch, and IP/DNS leak protection for airtight security.

 - Camouflage Mode (obfuscation)